LunarG/gfxreconstruct/BUILD.md

  * 32-bit for VS 2017: cmake -H. -Bbuild -G "Visual Studio 15"
  * 32-bit for VS 2015: cmake -H. -Bbuild -G "Visual Studio 14"

-The above steps create a Windows solution file named `GFXReconstruct.sln` in the build directory.
+Running any of the above commands will create a Windows solution file named `GFXReconstruct.sln` in the build directory.

 At this point, you can build the solution from the command line or open the